smiakchilo/aem-crash-course/lessons/2.7/part2.md

 ### Session object

-Session is the object that encapsulates the logic related to the rights and capabilities of the current user in regards to the content repository.
+A _Session_ is the object that encapsulates the logic related to the rights and capabilities of the current user regarding the content repository.

-There is always a user with their defined rights – even if no one entered a login and password.
-Usually the non-logged user – the anonymous – enjoys only minimal rights, but this can be modified by the server admin.
-Also, the majority of AEM’s system services act on behalf of some particular user.
-Session has to deal with all this stuff.
+There is always a user with their defined rights – even if no one entered the login and password.
+Usually, the non-logged user – the _anonymous_ – enjoys only minimal rights, but this can be modified by the server admin.
+Also, the majority of AEM’s system services act on behalf of some particular user. _Session_ has to deal with all this stuff.

-Session has its own methods for committing changes to the content repository or else discarding them – respectively, `save()` and `refresh(false)`.
+_Session_ has its own methods for committing changes to the content repository or else discarding them – respectively, `save()` and `refresh(false)`.

-They often call `session.refresh()` within a loop of multiple writes to JCR (e.g. when we update dozens of resources in a batch).
-AEM is known for getting floating errors that might arise inside a massive writing routine and mess up the process.
+They often call `session.refresh()` within a loop of multiple writes to JCR (e.g., when we update dozens of resources in a batch).
+AEM is known for floating errors that might arise inside a massive writing routine and mess up the process.
 Refreshing the session helps to fight them.

 More info on Session can be found [here](https://developer.adobe.com/experience-manager/reference-materials/spec/jsr170/javadocs/jcr-2.0/javax/jcr/Session.html).

 ### ModelFactory.
 How to "cross-breed" a request and a resource?

 Now that you know a lot about manipulating resources, we will visit a question that may look like an advanced one.
-It however arises quite often in a real-world project.
+It, however, arises quite often in a real-world project.

 There are occasions when you cannot rely on the provided Sling instantiation/injection mechanism and need to craft a Sling model in your own code.

 Such could happen, e.g., when you possess a `@Model(adaptables = Resource.class)` but this time want to adapt it from a `SlingHttpServletRequest`, or just vice versa.
 You consent that not all the fields will be properly injected.
-But you actually need just a couple of them, and you are OK with the rest remaining `null`s.
+But you actually need just a couple of them, and you are OK with the remaining `null`-s.

-Another common case is when you’ve got at hand a _SlingHttpServletRequest_ which encapsulates a resource.
+Another common case is when you’ve got at hand a _SlingHttpServletRequest_ that encapsulates a resource.
 You wish that the effective model used the current request but accounted for some foreign resource (and not the one from the current request) when injecting values.

 For such cases, there is the ModelFactory service that we can inject in our Sling model.
 Look at the following resource structure: